syedafeezu/DevScope/README.md

 ## 🤝 Contributing
 Built for the Rootsprout's Build from Scratch Hackathon.
 Focuses on understanding core search engine mechanics without reliance on external indexing libraries.
+---

+## 🏆 Hackathon Recognition

+**DevScope** was awarded **🥇 1st Place — Build From Scratch Champion** at the
+**Rootsprouts “Build From Scratch” Hackathon**.

+This recognition was awarded for:
+- Building a complete search engine **entirely from first principles**
+- Designing **custom binary index formats**
+- Implementing an **inverted index, query engine, and ranking logic** without external search libraries
+- Demonstrating strong understanding of **systems design and low-level performance tradeoffs**

+As part of the win, DevScope is being showcased on the official Rootsprouts GitHub organization to help other developers learn from its architecture and implementation.

+---

+## 🎯 Project Intent

+DevScope was built with a single goal:

+> **To deeply understand how real-world search engines work — not by using libraries, but by building every layer manually.**

+Unlike production search engines that abstract away internals, DevScope intentionally exposes:
+- Disk layouts
+- Index structures
+- Query parsing logic
+- Ranking decisions

+This makes it a **learning-first systems project**, optimized for clarity, performance, and architectural correctness.

+---

+## 👤 Credits & Authorship

+**Original Creator & Author:**
+**Syed Afeezu Raheman & Annapoorani Lakshmanan**

+All core architecture, indexing logic, query execution, and binary formats were designed and implemented by the original authors as part of the Rootsprouts Build From Scratch Hackathon.

+GitHub commit history permanently reflects authorship and contribution ownership.

+---

+## 🧠 What This Project Demonstrates

+- Low-level systems thinking
+- Search engine fundamentals (inverted indexes, TF-IDF, positional queries)
+- Binary file design & disk-efficient data layouts
+- Performance-oriented Go programming
+- Ability to design, prototype, benchmark, and ship a non-trivial system independently

+---

+## 📌 Notes

+- This project prioritizes **learning and correctness** over production hardening.
+- No external indexing or search libraries (e.g., Lucene, ElasticSearch) were used.
+- Future extensions may include compression, incremental indexing, and distributed search experiments.

+---